By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Most importantly, choose resolutions that won’t just change your year, but that could change your life.

-As a cardiologist, I suggest just five straightforward new year resolutions your life actually depends on.
+As a cardiologist, I suggest just three straightforward new year resolutions your life actually depends on.
 They’re simple and have powerful potential to change your life for the better.
 And, instead of just helping you start your year off right, these health goals are practices that can become habits which improve your life for many years to come.

 Three New Year Resolutions You Should Make For Life